-The gas chromatography combustion isotope ratio mass spectrometry (GC/C/IRMS) analytical method is an important test connected to the steroidal module of the ABP for urine samples.
-IRMS can be triggered by the ABP or requested by the Testing Authority (TA) based on other information.
-The number of AAFs and the % AAFs from the application of this method has increased compared to 2021 (93 in 2021 and 99 in 2022) while the number of tests has increased in 2022 by 4% (4,422 in 2021 versus 4,602).
-Based on the relative percentage of AAFs in comparison to other methods, the application of the GC/C/IRMS test continues, at 2.15% AAF, to be the analytical method with the highest proportion of AAFs.
+The gas chromatography combustion isotope ratio mass spectrometry (GC/C/IRMS) analytical method is an important test connected to the urine steroidal module of the ABP.
+The GC/C/IRMS test can be triggered by the ABP or requested by the Testing Authority (TA) based on other information.
+The number of AAFs and the % AAFs from the application of this method has increased compared to 2022 while the number of tests has increased in 2023 by 6.4%.
+Based on the relative percentage of AAFs in comparison to other methods, the application of the GC/C/IRMS test, at 2.45% AAF, continues to be the analytical method with the highest proportion of AAFs.